brightdigit/ContributeWordPress/Content/articles/vapor-swift-backend-review.md

 rewrite their whole application in this.

-Overall, **if you are already Swift team and you are looking to move some if not all your code to a new framework, I'd highly recommend taking a look Vapor as your first choice.** Not to mention, if you are using a web framework that is becoming a burden and **enjoy the versatility of Swift, going with Vapor would be good fit**.
-(Besides that, the only caveat I'd make is that if you are building for the enterprise I would look into [Kitura](https://www.kitura.io), the IBM team has plenty of experience in that space and [Kitura](https://www.kitura.io) seems more focused in those regards.)
+Overall, **if you are already Swift team and you are looking to move some if not all your code to a new framework, I’d highly recommend taking a look Vapor as your first choice.** Not to mention, if you are using a web framework that is becoming a burden and **enjoy the versatility of Swift, going with Vapor would be good fit**.
+(Besides that, the only caveat I’d make is that if you are building for the enterprise I would look into [Kitura](https://www.kitura.io), the IBM team has plenty of experience in that space and [Kitura](https://www.kitura.io) seems more focused in those regards.)